What are Wayuu Mochila Bags?

 How Important are Wayuu Bags for The Wayuu

 First, we come to know the Wayuu culture to understand what these Wayuu Mochila bags mean to their way of life.
 The Wayuu live in the desert and do not count with many resources to survive.
 Though they have survived this harsh environment for centuries and their culture is prevalent and relevant for the region.
 The making of Wayuu Bags is not just another task for women; it is a way of life.

 From a very early age, crocheting becomes a way of artistic expression, as well as storytelling and spiritual enlightenment.
 Wayuu women feel closer to their ancestors by continuing their practices.
 Wayuu society has high expectations of women; they teach them many rituals throughout their childhood.
 Such rituals cultivate maturity and wisdom within each female as the women grow to become entrepreneurs, shamans, and politicians.
 For many, making Wayuu Mochila bags becomes the source of their primary income.
 The Wayuu’s dedication to preserving their cultural heritage contributes to driving income, support, and well-being throughout the region.

 Consequently, we must discuss how they construct the Wayuu Mochila bags by hand.
 The Wayuu handcraft this high-quality product in one of two ways.
 Wayuu mochila bags can either be crocheted by a single or double thread.

-- Single thread Wayuu mochila bags take more time as the thinner thread does not compare to the double thread.
+- Single thread Wayuu mochila bags take more time as the thinner yarn does not compare to the double thread.
 They can achieve breathtaking intrinsic designs, only possible in these mochilas.
 Thus, single thread Wayuu Mochila bags can take as long as two months to make.